본문 바로가기 사이드메뉴 바로가기 대메뉴 바로가기

 • EST 304 Communication for Engineers and Scientists

-• EST 331 Engineering Ethics
+• EST 331 Ethics in Engineering and AI Technologies

-• EST 391 Technology Assessment
+• EST 391 Technology Assessment (Prerequisite for EST 440)

 • EST 392 Engineering Economics